AlexanderRaab/MARC/readme.md

 Due to the current focus on hardware prototypes and low-level locomotion control, the ROS2 setup is still under development.

 ## Roadmap and planned features

+Current development

+*   Finishing the intial setup of the ROS2 project for basic SLAM tasks
+*   Stabilizing the ROS2 network to improve performance
+    *   Revisit the implementation of the camera driver
+    *   Improve performance of the custom LiDAR driver

+Planned features
+*   Differential Drive Layer
+    *   Implement on-board odometry fusion with an EKF
+    *   Change control setup from decoupled PIDs to a model based controller
+*   Motion planning and control
+    * Implement a trajectory tracking control based on input-output linearization
+*   Object detection and classification
+    *    Utilize a [YOLO](https://github.com/ultralytics/ultralytics) model on-board for basic detection tasks
+*   Environment interaction
+    *   Design and implement a prototype layer for interacting with the environment (e.g. a 3-DOF robotic arm, gripper or fork-lift module)